dndydon/ParticleTracker/README.md

 ## Features
 - **Read TIFF** data
 - **Machine Learning** analysis of particles and tracks in stacks of images.
-- **Write TIFF or PNG** annotated images.
+- **Annotate and Write TIFF or PNG** annotated images.
 - Developed with [unit tests](https://github.com/dndydon/ParticleTracker/blob/master/ParticleTests/ParticleTests.swift)

 ### Common Use Scenario
+Stacks of images are often needed to study the dynamics of a Scene.
+Telescopes, microscopes, and security cameras are example systems that need to analyze and annotate images in stacks.

+#### This ParticleTracker application is a macOS command-line and GUI application for:
+- choosing directory of source images
+- previewing images with filenames and other meta-data
+- selecting subsets of images to create image stacks.
+These selected image stacks are named and a scorecard is created suitable for storing analysis "run" data, quality scores, and meta-data
+- runs have scorecards with metadata.
+These are designed (initially, at least) for regression testing the particle testing algorithms and persistence of analysis results.
+- display, meta-analysis, and downstream processing of run data results will always be read from the run data scorecards which act as a "layer" over the images themselves, preserving input data integrity.
+- analytical runs, generally described below, will be configurable by command-line or template files named by the application.

-Microscopic image data is collected with a specific image format and stored in folder hierarchies with a specific naming system.
-We are going to need to read in and analyze "stacks" of images that will contain particle spots on a noisy background.
-We need to detect and recognize spots as particles which we need to "track" as they move across the images in the stack.
-ParticleTracker will use image analysis algorithms to process images in series to compute 3D tracking of particles as they move over time.
+Image data is collected with standard image formats and stored in folder hierarchies with a naming system defined by the instrument upstream of this software.
+We are going to need to read in and analyze "stacks" of images that will contain "particle spots" or "geometrical objects" on a noisy background.
+We need to detect and recognize spots as particles, or vertices of objects, which we need to "track" as they move across the images in the stack.

+ParticleTracker will use various image analysis algorithms to process images in series to compute 3D tracking of particles as they move over time.
 Particles will have identities and we will compute distance vectors for each of them for each image in the stack.
-I will need more information on exactly what the users of the system need, and what we can expect of the system.

 ## Design